GZ30eee/QR-Code-Generator/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the Project Name Code of Conduct.
+This project and everyone participating in it is governed by the QR Code Generator Code of Conduct.
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Project Name.
+This section guides you through submitting a bug report for QR Code Generator.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 - Use a clear and descriptive title for the issue to identify the problem.
 - Describe the exact steps which reproduce the problem in as many details as possible.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Project Name, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for QR Code Generator, including completely new features and minor improvements to existing functionality.

 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.